Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The study of refraction in children has a number of characteristics.
-First, it is not always possible to give a subjective assessment of vision, and secondly, the influence of the habitual tonus of accommodation determines the determination of different refractions in natural conditions and with drug paresis of accommodation (cycloplegia).
-Until recently, only the reliable cycloplegic agent was considered atropine.
-In our country, till now, for standard cycloplegia, a 3-day (2 times a day) instillation of atropine into the conjunctival sac is taken.
-The concentration of the solution depends on the age: up to 1 year - 0.1%, up to 3 years - 0.3%, up to 7 years - 0.5%, over 7 years - 1%.
-Negative moments of atropinization are well known: the possibility of general intoxication, as well as a long accommodation cutoff.
-At present, for the induction of cycloplegia, short-term agents are increasingly used: 1% cyclopentolate (cyclomed) and 0.5-1% tropicamide (midriacil).
-Cyclopentolate in the depth of cycloplegic action is close to atropine, tropicamide is much weaker, for the study of refraction in children it is rarely used.
+The study of refraction in children has a number of features.
+Firstly, it is not always possible to give a subjective assessment of vision, secondly, the influence of the habitual tone of accommodation determines the determination of different refraction in natural conditions and with drug-induced paresis of accommodation (cycloplegia).
+Until recently, atropine was considered the only reliable cycloplegic agent.
+In our country, a 3-day (2 times a day) instillation of atropine into the conjunctival sac is still considered standard cycloplegia.
+In this case, the concentration of the solution depends on age: up to 1 year - 0.1%, up to 3 years - 0.3%, up to 7 years - 0.5%, over 7 years - 1%.
+The negative aspects of atropinization are well known: the possibility of general intoxication, as well as prolonged paresis of accommodation.
+Currently, short-acting agents are increasingly used to induce cycloplegia: 1% cyclopentolate (cyclomed) and 0.5-1% tropicamide (mydriacil).
+Cyclopentolate is close to atropine in terms of the depth of its cycloplegic action, tropicamide is significantly weaker, and is rarely used to study refraction in children.

-For the study of refraction in children, mainly objective methods are used.
-The oldest of them, but still not lost value, is a skyscopy with a flat mirror.
-Children 3 years and older also use automatic refractometry.
-Subjective examination of refraction (determination of the optical power of a lens with which the highest visual acuity is possible) is usually carried out from 3 years.
-At the same time, it is first determined by silhouette pictures, and later by tests "E", Landolt's rings and letters.
+To study refraction in children, objective methods are mainly used.
+The oldest of them, but still of great importance, is skiascopy with a flat mirror.
+In children aged 3 years and older, automatic refractometry is also used.
+Subjective refraction testing (determination of the optical power of the lens with which the highest visual acuity is possible) is usually carried out from the age of 3.
+In this case, it is determined first by silhouette pictures, and later by "E" tests, Landolt rings and letters.

-The magnitude of visual acuity in children without eye pathology can vary widely.
-Conditionally lower limit of normal visual acuity at the age of 3 years can be considered 0.6, at the age of 6 years - 0.8.
-Much more important for the detection of eye pathology is not the same reduction in visual acuity of both eyes, and its difference on two eyes.
-The difference in the monocular visual acuity between the eyes is already 0.1-0.2 should be alarming, in these cases an in-depth examination is necessary.
+Visual acuity in children without eye pathology can vary widely.
+Conventionally, the lower limit of normal visual acuity at the age of 3 years can be considered 0.6, at the age of 6 years - 0.8.
+Much more important for identifying eye pathology is not the same decrease in visual acuity in both eyes, but its difference in the two eyes.
+A difference in monocular visual acuity between the eyes by 0.1-0.2 should cause concern, in these cases an in-depth examination is necessary.